camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 Alternatively, you can deploy the Helm chart first and then use `eksctl` with the option `--override-existing-serviceaccounts` instead of `--role-only` to reconfigure the created service account.

-### cert-manager
+#### cert-manager

-The following instructions are taken from the [cert-manager](https://cert-manager.io/docs/configuration/acme/dns01/route53/) guide concerning the AWS setup.
+The following instructions are taken from the [cert-manager](https://cert-manager.io/docs/configuration/acme/dns01/route53/) guide concerning the AWS setup and only covers the required IAM setup.
+The Helm chart will be installed in the [follow-up guide](#). <!-- TODO: replace link -->

 The IAM policy document below allows cert-manager to update Route53 resource record sets and hosted zones.
 You need to create this policy in AWS IAM first.
 In our example, we call the policy `AllowCertManagerUpdates`.